gabesullice/vimsert/README.md

 PRs are welcome!
 Fork, create a topic branch, do your work, submit a PR into `master`.

-Some things I would be grateful for:
-- Screenshots/logo
-- Better name ideas, or let me know this one's not terrible
-- Issues
+A few contrib ideas:
 - Make Vimsert play more nicely with Vimium
 - See [license](#license) below
+- Issues
+- No reason this couldn't also work in Firefox

 ###License
 *Help wanted* I'm not a lawyer, feel free to submit a PR adding a license with an ELI5.
-I'd really only like attribution.
+I'd really only like attribution and I'm not sure which to choose.

 ###Credit
 Vimsert utilizes the following open source projects:
 - [Ace editor](ace_editor)
 - [Solarized](solarized_theme)
 - [jQuery](jquery_home)

+Special thanks goes to Nino Silva for the logo design.

 [ace_editor]: http://ace.c9.io
 [solarized_theme]: http://ethanschoonover.com/solarized